KNOW

 My Journey to Nourishing Life

-We live in a culture that does not support this kind of self-care.
-There are no products involved.
-There is no “quick fix”.
-Changing how you feel might mean you need to change how you approach your life.
-To really heal from chronic issues, we must take care of ourselves from the inside out.
+We live in a culture that doesn’t readily support this kind of self-care.
+There’s no product to buy, no quick fix.
+Real change often requires changing how we approach our lives.
+To heal chronic issues, we must care for ourselves from the inside out.

-How do I approach food... does what I eat really nourish me?
+How do I eat?... does my food genuinely nourish me?

-These questions form the base of the Nourishing Life classes...
+These questions form the foundation of the Nourishing Life classes...

-In the summer of 2022, I started thinking about what I would share and how the classes could be structured.
-Building the classes provided a creative outlet that I had been craving and a venue to share what I have learned over the years.
-My first Nourishing Life class series was in the Summer of 2023, and I have since taught the class series four times.
-I led my first retreat in May 2025 - it was so much better than I had imagined and I immediately started planning for 2026.
+In the summer of 2022, I began shaping what I wanted to share and how these classes could be structured.
+Creating them became a deeply fulfilling creative outlet, and a way to pass on what I’ve learned over the years.
+I taught my first Nourishing Life class series in the summer of 2023 and have since offered it locally four times.
+In May 2025, I led my first retreat—and upon returning home, I immediately began planning for 2026.

-I’m so excited to share the wisdom of East Asian Medicine and it’s enormously gratifying to hear how it has changed people’s lives in big and small ways!
-I hope you’ll join us for our next retreat!!
+I’m deeply grateful to share the wisdom of East Asian Medicine, and it’s incredibly meaningful to witness how these teachings support change in both big and small ways.
+I hope you’ll join us for the next retreat!

 Apex Acupuncture